cnanders/matlab-instrument-control/examples/app/README.md

 # About

-This example shows you how to hook up an arbitrary vendor-provided device API to a `mic.ui.device.*` so you can control the device with a ui
+This example shows you how to hook up an arbitrary vendor-provided device API to a `mic.ui.device.*` so you can control the device with a UI.
+Run `launch_app` to begin.

 # /vendor